The History, Philosophy, and Revisions of the Whole30 Rule Inspired by Our Most-Asked-About Food

-From this experience, the Whole30 “pancake rule” (formerly known as Sex With Your Pants On) was born.
+From this experience, the Whole30 “pancake rule” was born.
 The premise is simple: If you want to change your habits, you have to actually change your habits.
 If you spend all 30 days trying to recreate the same baked goods, sweets, and treats you came into the program eating, what are the chances you’ll come out of the program with new healthy habits and tools for navigating stress or discomfort?
 (Spoiler: zero.)
 The Whole30 was designed specifically to facilitate true habit change.
 If you really want to lose your uncontrollable sugar cravings, learn how to navigate stress without needing chocolate and wine, and feel empowered to make the right food choices for you, the next 30 days can be a magical experience!
 But one of the fastest ways to negate the potential benefits of your Whole30 is to try to recreate your old “trigger” or comfort foods with technically compatible ingredients.
 When it comes to the psychological hold certain foods have over us, the whole (pancake) is far more than just the sum of the parts (ingredients).

 The Pancake Rule: An Exact Definition

 Here’s how the rule reads: Do not recreate or purchase baked goods, “foods with no brakes,” or treats with Whole30 compatible ingredients.
 Some specific foods that fall under this rule include: pancakes, crepes, waffles, bread, tortillas, biscuits, muffins, cupcakes, cookies, brownies, alternative flour pizza crust or pastas, granola, cereal, ice cream, commercially-prepared chips (potato, tortilla, plantain, etc.), or deep-fried French fries.